navkar/Predictions/README.md

 #### 2023 Very strange things
 * Appearance or finding evidence of extra-terrestrial life and organisms.
-* Humans shall become more of a realists that living in an illusion.
+* Humans shall become more of a realists than living in an illusion.
-* Mistrust and hatred towards governments.
+* Mistrust and hatred towards governments will be in vogue.

 ### India (January 2024-2025)

-* India rising to super power status.
+* India slowly rising to super power status.
 * **Spirituality movement** starting in India.
   - Someone like `Vivekananda` or `Bhagat Singh` will be born and shall be lead the spirituality movement.
 * India shall be renamed to `Bharath`.
 * Significant possibility of India becoming vegetarian only (completely meat free)
+  - Lot of products with fake meat shall be in vogue
 * Re-evaluation of non-hindu religions in India.
 People will question non-hindu religions!
 * Meditation will be part of school education medium.
 * Teachers will be high demand and have more value.